 We start by providing evidence that the change in leverage in movable-intensive sectors in Romania prior to 2000 is not statistically different from the change in leverage in movable sectors in its three neighbors and its main commercial partner.22 Next, we re-estimate Eq.
 (3) separately for each of the three countries.
 Table 10 reports the results.
-Each estimation shows that there is
+Each estimation shows that there is no effect on the credit capacity of firms operating in high-movable assets industries.
+Since we only observe a 2000-specific effect in Romania, the results from Table 10 suggest that our results are

-$^{^{20}}$ UNIDO's Industrial Statistics Database (INDSTAT) provides key industrial indicators for 127 countries from 1990 to 2010.
+$^{^{20}}$ UNIDO's Industrial Statistics Database (INDSTAT) provides industrial indicators for 127 countries from 1990 to 2010.
 We construct the index using data from Romania, but results are robust to using an index based on US data.

-$^{^{21}}$ Italy amounts to 20% of Romania's total exports and 23% of its total imports.
+21Italy amounts to 20% of Romania's total exports and 23% of its total imports.